KhinPyae-Sone/KhinPyae-Sone/README.md

  Hi,I am Khin Pyae Sone

 ### 🚀 About Me
+- 🎓 Bachelor of Computer Science from University of Computer Studies, Thaton
 - 🔭 I’m currently working on exciting fullstack projects
 - 🌱 I’m continuously learning and exploring new technologies
 - 👯 I’m open to collaborating on interesting open-source or freelance projects